 Gurudev lived a life of constant awareness.
 This fact was evident in his body language; the way he walked, the way he sat, the way he looked at someone, etc. It was as if his internal radar was on, and he was observing way more than our observation of him suggested.
-He would casually shrug off the curiosity of those disciples who watched his every move, saying, “Try as you might, you will never know me even though you think you do”.
+He would casually shrug off the curiosity of those who watched his every move, saying, “Try as you might, you will never know me even though you think you do.”

 Many small and big episodes proved the existence of the mahaguru’s vigilant cyclopean eye.

-Certain experiences, including the one of the old couple he saved from committing suicide, have convinced me that he tuned-in to everyone who came to his sthans anywhere in the world, even if that person was visiting for the first time.
-His disciples knew that on any seva day, they had to remember the name and face of the first and last visitor.
-The chain of visitors between the first and last would automatically link-in when the sevadaars sat to contemplate the help needed from the sthan for everyone who visited that day.
+Certain experiences, such as the one with the elderly couple he saved from suicide, have convinced me that he tuned in to everyone who came to his sthans, no matter where they came from and even if they were newcomers.
+On any given seva day, his disciples knew they had to remember the name and face of the first and last visitor.
+The chain of visitors between the first and last would automatically link in when the sevadaars sat to contemplate the help needed from the sthan for everyone who visited that day.
 The mahaguru mentioned that at the sthans, any spoken word or unspoken thought reached him, as did the desires of the multitudes who came to seek help.
-Therefore, given the long queues going into the thousands on any Bada Guruvar or Sunday seva, visitors were requested to offer their prayers at the sthan even if Gurudev was not physically present.
+Therefore, given the long queues going into the thousands on any Bada Guruvar or other seva day, visitors were requested to offer their prayers at the sthan even if Gurudev was not physically present.

-I recall another incident where his awareness of future events worked to dilute the effects of destiny.
-A family made to stay at the Gurgaon sthan for treatment decided to spend the weekend with their relatives in New Delhi.
-Gurudev was not too keen but eventually relented.
-It was past midnight when this family headed out in their vehicle to their relatives’ place.
-As soon as they left the sthan, the mahaguru instructed Bittuji to trail their vehicle.
-Usually, Bittu ji would have gone on his scooter, but upon his advice, followed them in his car, instead.
-A few yards away from their vehicle, he noticed that it had rammed into a parked truck and skid under!
-The vehicle was brutally crushed, but Bittuji managed to pull out the family members.
+I recall an incident where his awareness of future events worked to dilute the effects of destiny.
+A family staying at the Gurgaon sthan for treatment decided to spend the weekend with relatives in New Delhi.
+Gurudev was not too keen that they should but eventually relented.
+It was past midnight when they headed out in their vehicle to their relatives’ place.
+As soon as they left the sthan, the mahaguru handed Bittu ji the keys to his car and told him to tail their vehicle.
+A few minutes later, Bittu ji noticed that their vehicle had rammed into a truck and skidded under!
+The vehicle was brutally crushed, but he managed to pull out the family members.
 Although they had suffered injuries, death had been averted.
 Being aware of what would happen to the family, the mahaguru had reduced its impact.
-He later told Bittu ji, “What is destined to happen, will happen.
-I am a guru and I can change the probability of an event’s occurrence from 100% to lesser.
-Yet what is meant to happen will happen.”
+He later told Bittu ji, “I am a guru, and I can change the probability of an event’s occurrence from 100% to lesser.
+Yet what is destined to happen will happen.”

 Gurudev waits for his nephew, Gaggu, at a bus stop at Dhaula Kuan.